tharwaninitin/etlflow/docs/readme.template.md

 ### Audit API
 EtlFlow provides an auditing interface that can be used to track the execution of tasks and jobs (collections of tasks).
 The auditing interface is integrated with the Task Interface.
-Each task uses this interface to maintain the state of all tasks in the workflow in the backend of choice for end-to-end auditability.
+Each task uses this interface to maintain the state of all tasks in the job/workflow in the backend of choice for end-to-end auditability.
 Currently, there are audit backend implementations available for BigQuery, MySQL, and Postgres.
 Audit has a simple and concise interface, which makes it quite easy to add any new backend.
 ```scala